Pd2VoidTeam/VoidUI/README.md

 # VoidUI
 VoidUI is a UI mod for PAYDAY 2.
 It features an overhaul of the default HUD

-## Whats new in Version 1.2.9.13 (2023.09.09)
+## Whats new in Version 1.2.9.14 (2024.04.14)
-  - Added Chinese, Korean, Japanese, Polish and Turkish fonts to chat and interaction text when enabled
-  - Hidden Jokers converted when not having the skill and bodybags count in stealth by LT71
-  - Updated Italian localization by MakinDay
+  - Attempted to fix newer language fonts not working
+  - Fixed chat not dissapearing
+  - Fixed playhours not displaying on the scoreboard
+  - Fixed a potential stack overflow crash
   - If you have two Void folders in the mods folder, delete the VoidUI folder and restart the game and update though the in game updater

 ## Credits